 How Long Do House Inspections Take?

-The answer to this question often depends on the size of the house and the services requested of the investigator—though a typical home inspection takes between two and four hours.
-After a home inspector has performed a thorough examination of your property, they will likely send a written report within the coming week.
+The answer to this question often depends on the size of the house and the services requested by the inspector, though a typical home inspection takes two to six hours.
+After a home inspector thoroughly examines your property, they will send a written report within twenty-four hours of the physical inspection.

 What to Look for in a Home Inspector